 also be used indoors.
 We carry a wide range of infrared surveillance

-cameras from standard resolution fixed lens to HD (high definition) indoor and outdoor cameras along with infrared dome cameras.
+cameras from standard resolution fixed lens to HD (high definition) indoor and outdoor cameras.
 If you need help deciding on which cameras is right for your situation please feel free to contact us by phone or email.

 CXW-700VIR Outdoor IR Security Camera This outdoor surveillance camera features a 2.8-12mm varifocal lens externally adjustable, EFFIO-P professional DSP for improved image quality along with a high resolution 700 TVL image and over 90 feet infrared illumination.